 - Create a source table for Log Service.

 - Submit and run the job.

-Realtime Compute and Elasticsearch allow you to quickly create your own real-time search services.
-If a more complex logic is required to import data into an Elasticsearch cluster, use the user-defined sinks of Realtime Compute.
+Realtime Compute for Apache Flink and Elasticsearch allow you to quickly create your own real-time search services.
+If more complex logic is required to import data into an Elasticsearch cluster, use the user-defined sinks of Realtime Compute for Apache Flink.
 For more information, see Create a custom result table.